Norman Angell: Life and career

 Angell was the sixth child born to Thomas Angell Lane and Mary (née Brittain) Lane in Holbeach, Lincolnshire, England.
 He was born Ralph Norman Angell Lane, but later adopted Angell as his sole surname.
 He attended several schools in England, the Lycée Alexandre Ribot at Saint-Omer in France, and the University of Geneva, while editing an English-language newspaper published in Geneva.

 In Geneva, Angell felt that Europe was "hopelessly entangled in insoluble problems".
 Then, still only 17, he emigrated to the West Coast of the United States, where for several years he worked as a vine planter, an irrigation-ditch digger, a cowboy, a California homesteader (after filing for American citizenship), a mail carrier, a prospector, and then, closer to his natural skills, as a reporter for the St. Louis Globe-Democrat and later the San Francisco Chronicle.

 Due to family matters he returned to England briefly in 1898, then moved to Paris to work as a sub-editor of the English-language Daily Messenger and then as a staff contributor to the newspaper Éclair.
 Also during this period he acted as French correspondent for some American newspapers, to which he sent dispatches on the progress of the Dreyfus affair.
 During 1905–12, he became the Paris editor for the Daily Mail.

 He returned to England and, in 1914, co-founded the Union of Democratic Control.
 He joined the Labour Party in 1920 and was parliamentary candidate for Rushcliffe in the general election of 1922 and for Rossendale in 1923.
 He was MP for Bradford North from 1929 to 1931; after the formation of the National Government, he announced his decision not to seek reelection on 24 September 1931.
-In 1931 he was knighted for his public and political services, and in 1933 he received the Nobel Peace Prize.
+In the 1931 New Year Honours he was made a Knight Bachelor for public and political services, and in 1933 he received the Nobel Peace Prize.
 He stood unsuccessfully for the London University seat in 1935.

 From the mid-1930s, Angell actively campaigned for collective international opposition to the aggressive policies of Germany, Italy, and Japan.
 He went to the United States in 1940 to lecture in favour of American support for Britain in World War II, and remained there until after the publication of his autobiography in 1951.
 He later returned to Britain and died at the age of 94 in Croydon, Surrey.

-He married Beatrice Cuvellier, but they separated and he lived his last 55 years alone.
+He married Beatrice Cuvellier in 1899, but they separated and he lived his last 55 years alone.
 He purchased Northey Island, Essex, which is attached to the mainland only at low tide, and lived in the island's sole dwelling.